Free Fall Writing Sessions

 The free fall method of writing encourages the writer to write without editing as they go.
 That editorial instinct to edit as you write, common to most writers, can be tempting but also time-consuming and counterproductive.

 W.O.
 Mitchell’s free fall method encourages writers to switch off their inner editor and just write as the thoughts come into their minds, relying on sensory information and memories.
 The writer can edit after the piece is finished, but during the process, it is essential the writer does not revise his or her work.

-Join us each Friday at the Alexandra Writers’ Centre in Inglewood from 10 AM until noon for two hours of fun and inspiring writing exercises.
+Join us at the Alexandra Writers’ Centre in Inglewood from 10 AM until noon Fridays, and 6:30 to 8:30pm on select Mondays, for two hours of fun and inspiring writing exercises.
 Practice the free fall method, meet new people, share experiences and just have an all around good time.